schoi38/css-exercises/flex/04-flex-information/README.md

 - The items are arranged horizontally on the page.
 - The items are only 200px wide and the text wraps.
 - The item text is centered.

+#### Learned/Questions

+- can use "text-align" to align text
+- why does "text-align" work inside grandchildren and not just direct children?
+- in block style and a max-width, does text automatically wrap?